litestar-org/fast-query-parsers/README.md

 Note: the second argument passed to `parse_url_encoded_dict` dictates whether numbers should be parsed.
 If `True`, the value will be parsed into an int or float as appropriate, otherwise it will be kept as a string.
+By default the value of this arg is `True`.

 #### Benchmarks